Blood Pressure & Heart Rate

 Blood pressure and heart rate are two different entity but are closely related.
 The heart rate is the number of times the heart beats in a minute.
 Blood pressure is the measurement of the blood force against the arterial walls.

+What is blood pressure?
 Blood pressure is the force of blood against the walls of arteries to maintain healthy blood circulation to the entire body.
 The measuring unit for blood pressure is mmHg (millimeters of mercury).
-The reading includes two measurements; systolic pressure (pressure when heart contracts) and diastolic pressure (pressure when heart rests).
-The normal healthy blood pressure is 120/80 mmHg.
+The reading includes two numbers; systolic pressure (pressure when the heart contracts) and diastolic pressure (pressure when the heart rests).
+The optimal blood pressure is 110/70 mmHg, and the average blood pressure (among most healthy individuals) is 120/80 mmHg.

 There is no direct correlation between blood pressure and heart rate (or pulse rate).
 High pulse rate does not mean to indicate hypertension.
 For people with hypertension, heart rate will not be a substitute for measuring blood pressure.

 Elevation in heart rate does not cause your blood pressure to elevate at the same proportion, why.
 It is because even though your heartbeat raises; healthy blood vessels dilate (expands) to permit more blood to flow smoothly.
 Your heart rate can double with only a modest rise in blood pressure.

 In a large study in China, those who had a high-normal resting heart rate of 80 bpm to 90 bpm had a 40 percent shorter lifespan than those with a desirable heart rate of 60 bpm to 69 bpm.

 Exercise, Emotion, Heart rate and Blood pressure